akka/akka-grpc/docs/src/main/paradox/server/interceptors.md

 ## Applying interceptors to all services

 Wrap the combined handler instead.
-Every call reaching it passes through the interceptors:
+Every call reaching it passes through the interceptors, including calls to server reflection and health check services.
+An authentication interceptor applied this way also rejects health checks that do not carry credentials.

 Scala
 :   @@snip [ServerInterceptorSpec.scala](/interop-tests/src/test/scala/akka/grpc/scaladsl/ServerInterceptorSpec.scala) { #all-services }